How to Make Money on Craigslist (7 Great Ways with Examples)

 Craigslist has been around since 1995 and survived the tenuous online landscape.
 From the dot-com bubble to the social media craze, America's favorite online classified ads is still alive and running.

 People learning how to make money on Craigslist is now a real thing.
 It helps sellers make money through their products, services, and even properties.
 The platform connects them to buyers online within the same locale for hassle-free transactions.

 Moreover, unlike eBay and Amazon, Craigslist charges you nothing for posting a classified ad on their site.
-With its free barrier to entry, making money on Craigslist as a seller is easier and cost-effective.
+With its free barrier to entry, making money on Craigslist as a seller is easy and cost-effective.

 Throughout the years, there have been arguably better Craigslist alternatives that people can choose from.
 OfferUp and LetGo build on Craigslist's success to provide users with a more intuitive way to shop.

-Nevertheless, these did not stop 60 million users post an average of 80 million classified ads a month on Craigslist.
+Nevertheless, this did not stop 60 million users post an average of 80 million classified ads a month on Craigslist.

 Given the volume of users and activity on the site, you only need to determine how you can tap the right people to your classified ads.

-In this post, I will discuss with you tips and advice on how to make money on Craigslist featuring products you need to sell and methods you need to follow.
+In this post, I will discuss tips and advice on making money on Craigslist, featuring products you need to sell and methods you need to follow.